maxibor/madman/docs/output.md

 ## **Output directory: `quast`**

-Contains the [Quast](https://github.com/ablab/quast) assembly statistics report files
+Contains the [Quast](https://github.com/ablab/quast) assembly statistics report files.

+This can help you assess the quality of the assemblies (contig lengths, N50s, chimeric contigs etc.).

 ## **Output directory: `prokka`**

-Contains the [prokka](https://github.com/tseemann/prokka) annotation report files
+Contains the [prokka](https://github.com/tseemann/prokka) annotation report files.

+This allows assessment of assembly completeness, such as defined in with the [MIMAG criteria](https://doi.org/10.1038/nbt.3893)